django-cms/django-cms/docs/user/editing_basics.rst

 ~~~~~

 If you would like your page to appear in your menu (or not), you should
-familiarize yourself with the option to include or exclude the page from
+familiarise yourself with the option to include or exclude the page from
 menus.

 Reviewing the image in `publishing a page`_ above, you should also see the